Flag of India

 Supreme Court judgments are binding on all courts, judicial authorities, and tribunals.
 The Supreme Court has the power of judicial review—that is, the power to declare unconstitutional acts of the legislature and executive.

 The Supreme Court makes regular use of its power to appoint commissions of inquiry.
 These commissions investigate and provide further evidence in a case.
 This helps ensure the record is complete, without burdening the parties with the need to produce this evidence themselves.
-These commissions usually include lawyers, academics, and social workers, who investigate the allegations raised by the petitioner, do the fact-finding, and report back to the Court.
+These commissions usually include lawyers, academics, and social workers, who investigate the allegations raised by the petitioner, engage in fact-finding, and report back to the Court.
 These reports are treated as prima facie evidence.

 The Suo Moto Petition